rohan-bhautoo/Karaoke-Application/README.md

 </table>

 ## Usage
-> Compile all the java file using:
+> Compile all the java files using:
 >
 > For Linux:
 ```sh